-- (2) The Request for Assignment of Discovery Facilitator (Local Court Form ADR-610) must be served on or before the last date for filing the Discovery Motion.
-Service of the Request for Assignment of Discovery Facilitator shall be deemed the proper filing of a Discovery Motion for purposes of the rule requiring that Discovery Motions must be filed within forty-five (45) days of service of the discovery responses. - (3) Discovery Facilitators are experienced attorneys who are volunteering their time to assist the Court in resolving these disputes.
+(2) Discovery Facilitators are experienced attorneys who are volunteering their time to assist the Court in resolving these disputes.
 There is no cost for participation in the Program.
 The Court does not expect any Discovery Facilitator to spend more than 4 hours on a case.
-If the Discovery Facilitator estimates that a case may take more than 4 hours, he or she may decline the case by sending a completed "Notice of Termination of Appointment of Discovery Facilitator" (Local Court Form ADR-615) stating that the matter is expected to take longer than 4 hours to the ADR Office.
+If the Discovery Facilitator estimates that a case may take more than 4 hours, he or she may decline the case by sending a completed "Notice of Termination of Appointment of Discovery Facilitator" (Local Court Form ADR-

-(4) Cases that are exempt from the Discovery Facilitator Program pursuant to Local Rule 3.301(a)(3) will be set for OSC or a Discovery Conference within sixty (60) days.
+- 615) stating that the matter is expected to take longer than 4 hours to the ADR Office. - (3) Cases that are not subject to the Discovery Facilitator Program pursuant to Local Rule 3.301(a)(3) will be set for OSC or a Discovery Conference within sixty (60) days.
 The Court will preview the issues with the parties, give guidance on alternatives, and encourage meaningful "meet and confer" sessions and discussion of the need to appoint a Discovery Referee.
 The Court may set a date for hearing on a discovery motion, or impose issue or monetary sanctions, as appropriate.